CSE 200. Computability and Complexity (4)

 Former CSE Course is no longer offered.

 Efficient primitives for distributed operating systems and high-performance network servers, including concurrent and event-driven server architectures, remote procedure calls, and load shedding.
 Distributed naming, directory, and storage services, replication for fault tolerance, and security in distributed systems.
-Prerequisites: CSE 221, CSE 222A, or consent of instructor.
+Prerequisites: CSE 221.

 CSE 224.
 Graduate Networked Systems (4)